 The classes are offered as part of Cook Inlet Academy's Summer School Program.
 Since Cook Inlet Academy is accredited by the The Northwest Association of Accredited Schools, class credit earned can be transferred to any public or private high school

-Students in Environmental Science I will spend 3 days in class at a cabin on Caribou Island on Skilak Lake and 4 days in the "field".
+Students in our backpacking class will spend 2 days in class and 4 days in the "field".
 When in class, students will learn use and care of equipment, cooking skills, bear encounter skills, map and compass skills, and health and safety.
-Prior to the beginning of class, several class projects and textbook reading will be assigned.

 At present, each class has a limit of twelve students.
 In previous years, classes have filled up quickly.
 If interested in classes, you should register early.